Variational Autoencoder (VAE)

 Holes in the latent space

-However, one of the obvious problems that arises is the fact that training data points oftentimes do not cover the whole latent space.
+However, one of the arising problems is the fact that data points in our training dataset oftentimes do not cover the whole latent space.
 In the worst-case scenario theoretically our autoencoder could just map all the data points to a straight line, effectively enumerating them.

 Thus, if we wanted to generate an image and sampled a point from the latent space that belongs to a hole, we won’t get a valid output.
 So, we face a problem: we have to come up with a way to regularize our latent space, so that the whole manifold of images is mapped to the whole latent space, preferably in a smooth way.
 This is the motivation for VAE.